brentp/peddy/docs/qc.rst

 The limitations of these methods is that they assume the average pair of samples is unrelated.

-In `pedagree`, we use about 5,000 variants described in http://www.nature.com/nature/journal/v506/n7487/full/nature12975.html that are known to be targeted by most exome platforms, in hardy weinberg equilibrium in 1000 genomes, and mostly unlinked.
+In `peddy`, we use about 5,000 variants described in http://www.nature.com/nature/journal/v506/n7487/full/nature12975.html that are known to be targeted by most exome platforms, in hardy weinberg equilibrium in 1000 genomes, and mostly unlinked.